International philanthropy: Supporting causes around the world

 For individuals, the Internal Revenue Code (IRC) provides a tax deduction to those who contribute to a “charity” and also defines what counts as a charity.
 To ensure a contribution is eligible for a tax deduction, a philanthropist must comply with the rules.
 Those who wish to support non-U.S. causes may face additional requirements.
 Individuals may receive a charitable deduction for funding a charitable vehicle, such as a private foundation or donor-advised fund (DAF).
 The IRC and its regulations govern the operation of these charitable vehicles, including permissible distributions to charities.

 Many charitable organizations headquartered outside the U.S. also create a U.S. affiliate.
 The U.S. affiliate makes fundraising more efficient for the organization, as it provides a seamless structure for U.S. citizens to make charitable gifts while taking advantage of an income tax deduction.
 If a non-U.S. charity has a U.S. affiliate, a gift to the charity through its U.S. affiliate will qualify for a tax deduction.
 These organizations are often referred to as “Friends of” organizations.
+This structure works well for established international charities; however, it may not be available for smaller or emerging organizations.

 If you are looking to help a particular cause but don’t know where to start, our Philanthropic Advisory team would be pleased to help.